-Many mistakenly think radiation might cure terminal lung cancerOctober 29th, 2012 in Cancer /
+Many mistakenly think radiation might cure terminal lung cancerOctober 29, 2012 in Medicine & Health / Cancer

 (HealthDay)—Many people with incurable lung cancer mistakenly believe that radiation therapy meant to ease their pain and other symptoms may cure their disease, researchers report.